DhanalakshmiBC/third-own-gh-actions/README.md

           selector:"input"
         });
       ```
-    - **getByText** will search for all elements that have text node matches textContext with text.
+    - **getByText** will return all elements that have text node matches textContext with text.

       Typically used for paragraph,div,span elements.